Warbo/chriswarbo-net/unfinished/sk_in_egglog_4.md

       :ruleset extensional)
 ```

+This `rule` also requires both expressions to have the same
-The use of `symbolicArgCount`{.scheme} ensures that the underlying expressions
+`symbolicArgCount`{.scheme}, which ensures that the underlying expressions
 begin with a concrete part (since that's what we really care about), and that
 they have the same arity.
 For arities greater than one, this rule will work
-backwards recursively: using equality of their final result to make them equal
+backwards recursively: using equality with `n` arguments to assert equality with
-without the last argument; then using that equality to make them equal without
-the second-to-last argument; and so on (working beneath another layer of
-`bumpSymbols`{.scheme} each time, so those last arguments always match
-`(V 0)`{.scheme}), until their concrete parts become equal.
+`n-1` arguments, and so on until their concrete parts become equal.

 ## Ignored arguments ##